2 year program

 About Our Program

-The Northern California Neuropsychology Resident Training Consortium offers two-year benefited Postdoctoral Residencies that meet the Houston Guidelines for Clinical Practice in Neuropsychology.
+The Northern California Neuropsychology Resident Training Program offers two-year benefited Postdoctoral Residencies that meet the Houston Guidelines for Clinical Practice in Neuropsychology.
 Successful residents will be eligible for Board Certification in Clinical Neuropsychology or Rehabilitation Psychology.
 In addition, Residents obtain an excess of supervised professional experience that is required by state licensing boards (obtain 4000 hours when most states require 1500 to 2000).
 Residents are expected to obtain licensure prior to completing their postdoctoral fellowship and pre-requisite courses and exams are encouraged as part of the fellowship training.

 The basic training philosophy is a scientist-practitioner model of clinical neuropsychology and neurorehabilitation.
 The approach to training is an apprentice model with a commitment to training resident to function as independent practitioners by the end of the residency.
 Training consists of provision of neuropsychological, psychological, and behavioral consultation services to a broad range of inpatients and outpatients within a larger medical system.
 Diagnoses include traumatic brain injury, cerebral vascular disorder, brain tumor, spinal cord injury, sports concussion, and other neurological conditions.